This detailed guide covers all the basics of how to buy a home in Canada as a first-time homebuyer.

 8. Home Insurance Premium

-Mortgage lenders will ask for proof of a home insurance before they release funds on closing day.
+Mortgage lenders will ask for proof of home insurance before they release funds on closing day.
 Home or property insurance covers the cost of replacing your home and its contents.
 It may be billed monthly or annually.

 9. PST/HST on Mortgage Default Insurance